Annapurna Circuit Trek

 - Try the natural hot spring at Chame

-- Go Trekking through Ghyaru and Nawal village for stunning scenery and ascent villages
+- Go trekking through Ghyaru and Nawal village for stunning scenery and ascent villages

-- Hike to Ice Lake for Thorong pass preparation and best acclimatization
+- Hike to Ice Lake for Thorong Pass preparation and best acclimatization

 - Pack lightweight